sadilak85/Wohnung-Suche/README.md

 Last Notes:

-It is still under construction and is buggy.
+It is free to download and use.
+In case of any bugs, errors, please contact to the author:

+s_adilak@hotmail.com

 Mostly Chrome driver is used to develop the tool.
 Recommended to use Chrome.
-Other browser options are only written in the code sections for future implementations.
+Other browser options are only set up in the code sections for future implementations.